-The European Union is the largest exporter of dairy products followed by New Zealand and the United States.
-Export demand in international markets continues to be a significant driver for AgWest dairies.
-Monetary exchange rates can have significant impacts on dairy markets.
+The European Union is the largest exporter of dairy products, followed by New Zealand and the United States.
+Export demand in international markets remains a significant driver for Western dairies, with monetary exchange rates having a significant impact on dairy market.